aminrj/aminrj.github.io/_posts/2026-02-26-mcp-tool-poisoning.md

   ]
 image:
   path: /assets/media/ai-security/mcp-tool-poisoning-demo.png
-description: "MCP security hands-on: reproducing tool poisoning and prompt injection fully offline — hidden instructions in MCP tool descriptions trigger silent file exfiltration.
-Includes failed attempt with a small model and successful exploit with the right model and tool access."
+description: "Tool poisoning in MCP: hidden instructions embedded in tool descriptions trigger silent file exfiltration, fully offline.
+Includes a failed attempt with a small model and a working exploit — so you know exactly what to test for."
 ---

 > _A walk-through of reproducing the Invariant Labs MCP tool-poisoning attack fully offline — including the failed attempt with a small model, and the successful exfiltration once the right model and tools were in place._